eatahine/alx-system_engineering-devops/0x02-shell_redirections/README.md

 head -n 10 /etc/passwd -Display the first 10 lines of /etc/passwd
-grep -n 3 iacta -script that displays the third line of the file iacta ls -la > ls_cwd_content -script that writes into the file ls_cwd_content the result of the command ls -la
+grep -n 3 iacta -script that displays the third line of the file iacta ls -la > ls_cwd_content -script that writes into the file ls_cwd_content the result of the command ls -la rm -R *.js -script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders